From Sonic Retro

 Differences from Mega Drive games

-Also included as part of the package are time trials and a chaos emerald mode, where the user plays through each special stage in succession.
-It is also possible to disable the time over screens.
+Also included as part of the package are time trials and a Chaos Emerald mode, where the user plays through each Special Stage in succession.
+It is also possible to disable the Time Over screens and allow the player to spend more than 10 minutes in a level.

 Some of the audio in Sonic Jam is different from the original Mega Drive versions, with most music tracks having a slight delay before playing (likely due to CD loading times).
 This is particularly noticeable when collecting Power Sneakers, as rather than speed up the music already playing, a different, faster version of the tune is swapped in (and subsequently swapped out), with the track restarting each time (it can also cause results screen music to start playing for a second time if an extra life is obtained).